With a simple tried and tested method, you can come up with decent images for your blog posts, bad image editing skills notwithstanding.

 1. Find A Base Image

 Choose an image that is appropriate for the given context and complements the accompanying text.
 Ensure that its dimensions are higher than, or at least equal to, what you need for the final image.
 Do pay attention to the copyright licenses for details about usage and attribution.
-If you need help with image selection, read Jessica’s tips for finding the right images for your blog posts.
 For demonstration purposes, I downloaded the following image from MorgueFile.

 2. Get The Dimensions Right